Confined space extended skill set (two day)

 Working in and around confined spaces presents a variety of workplace safety issues that need to be addressed in order to protect a worker from sustaining injuries or worse.

-This course, held over two days, can be tailored to suit those supervising work being undertaken in and around confined spaces as well as those undertaking the work.
-By offering the ability to train in competencies that best suit participants’ needs, Height Safety Engineers can make sure this course always provides the most relevant safety skills to participants.
+Confined space training held over two days, can be tailored to suit those supervising work being undertaken in and around confined spaces as well as those undertaking the work.
+By offering the ability to train in competencies that best suit participants’ needs, a training provider can make sure the course always provides the most relevant safety skills to participants.

 Extended confined space training runs over two days.
 The first day gives participants the foundational knowledge required to work safely in and around confined spaces (this is the same as our confined space training course), with the second day introducing more advanced skills and knowledge to extend their abilities into areas such as supervisory work, use of breathing apparatus or participating in a rescue.